olakuma/CPS493-class-walkthrough/README.md

 ### Practical application
 I hope to use my knowledge from this course to improve my coding skills further.
 This would be the first time for me to use vue.js, and this would be a very valuable skill to take into the workforce.
 This would help me become a better programmer and hopefully land a good job after graduation.
 I also plan on taking the feedback from my internship, and applying it to this course, and hopefully by the end of this course, I’m a better programmer.

+### Don't forget your .env files.
+You can't see them here, but you need them.
+Those values also belong in your environment variables of any hosting solution that you use.